wilbcn/BlueTeam/Endpoint-Protection/Windows-Analysis/Windows-Log-Analysis.md

 ![image](https://github.com/user-attachments/assets/72b187f8-094e-4f00-80d1-72974e738c27)

-This reveals a successful authentication via password `Summer2025`.
+This reveals a successful authentication via password `Summer2025` which the attacker can then use for successful authentication via RDP to the remote server.

+### 3. Post-compromise activities
 The attacker then accesses the remote machine via RDP using the details discovered through this enumeration and reconaissance.
 Once inside, the attacker elevates a new account and adds it so a security-enabled group `Administrators`.
 The new user `svc_task` is a common naming convention to evade detection, mimicking real windows service accounts.

 ```
 PS C:\Windows\system32> net user svc_task notevil123! /add